jeffscottlevine/amazon-inspector-lab-env/README.md

 An Amazon EC2 instance type

-You can choose which instance operating systems you want to launch from among Windows 2008R2/2012/2012R2/2016 as well as Amazon Linux/Linux 2.

-The template sets up the Inspector targets and templates but does NOT run the assessment itself.
-You can do this through the console.

 Note: Although I work for Amazon Web Services, this repository does not express the position of Amazon Web Services.
 It is a personal contribution.